analysis

 Lean into what makes you irreplaceable: your ability to see a muddy hillside and envision a community garden.
 Your understanding of how light moves through spaces across seasons.
 Your skill in translating a client's vague wish for "something peaceful" into a design that actually achieves it.

-At the same time, master the AI tools entering your field.
+Master the AI tools entering your field.
 Architects who can use AI to generate twenty design variations in an afternoon and then apply their creative judgment to select and refine the best one will outperform those who cling to purely manual methods.
+Get fluent in AI-assisted CAD, image generation tools, and parametric design platforms.

 The landscape of landscape architecture is changing.
 But the architects themselves?
 They are more essential than ever.